Mr Stephen Cox CVO (Chairman)

 Stephen became Chairman of College Council in November 2011.

-Stephen was Executive Director of the Royal Society for 14 years from July 1997 until his retirement in February 2011.
+Stephen was the executive director of the Royal Society for 14 years from July 1997 until his retirement in February 2011.
 During his time there, he led the Society’s 350th anniversary celebrations.

-Stephen is a Trustee of the International Polar Foundation, the Council for Assisting Refugee Academics and the Frederick Soddy Trust.
-He also chairs the Board of Atlantic College in South Wales.
-In the 1997 Queen’s Birthday Honours, he was made a Commander ( CVO).
+Stephen is a trustee of the International Polar Foundation, the Frederick Soddy Trust and was a trustee of the Council for Assisting Refugee Academics 1997-2009.
+He also chaired the Board of Atlantic College in South Wales from 2010-2015.
+In the 1997 Queen’s Birthday Honours, he was made a Commander of the Royal Victorian Order ( CVO).
 He is a Fellow of the Royal Geographical Society and was awarded an honorary DSc by Lancaster University.

 Mr Gurpreet Dehal